rails/rails/guides/source/constant_autoloading_and_reloading.md

 INFO. `'Constant::Name'.underscore` gives the relative path without extension of the file name where `Constant::Name` is expected to be defined.

-Let's see how does Rails autoload the `Post` constant in the `PostsController` above assuming the application has a `Post` model defined in `app/models/post.rb`.
+Let's see how Rails autoloads the `Post` constant in the `PostsController` above assuming the application has a `Post` model defined in `app/models/post.rb`.